Sunday, November 24, 2024

 ‘This book allows us to hear the full story of feeding the street, as it has been done for over a century in the United States.
 It gives us a glimpse into the lives of the buskers who have enriched our daily existence with music and performance art.
 It’s a dollar in the hat, with the acknowledgment that the world is always a better place when busking is a part of the picture.
 Special thanks to Cary Baker for giving a new voice to a music tradition that will continue to live on forever and will find new homes wherever the music takes it.’ – Dom Flemons, from his foreword

-Cary Baker chats about his new book with Chris Morris at Book Soup (8818 Sunset Blvd, West Hollywood) on Nov.
-14.
+Cary Baker chats about his new book with Chris Morris at Book Soup in West Hollywood on Thursday, November 14.

 About Cary Baker...